KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-structural-tree.md

 \[ E \downarrow \to \infty \to \otimes \circlearrowright \]

 — declivous entropy collapsing into Khaon's L₀ phase, followed by Entropic Recursion (⟳) as the "new world" restarts the cycle.
 The critical point is this: Ragnarök's collapse **does not pass through the Theonic station**.
 A genuine acclivous centropic return would move through L₅ (the Eagle's station) as its terminal centropic passage.
-Ragnarök bypasses L₅ entirely — no figure in the Ragnarök narrative serves the Theonic gating function, and the Eagle at Yggdrasil's summit is a structural feature of the tree rather than an active participant in the eschatonic sequence.
+Ragnarök does not approach or engage L₅ at all; its motion is declivous — oriented toward Nekronic collapse rather than Theonic coherence.
+No figure in the Ragnarök narrative serves the L₅ gating function, and the Eagle at Yggdrasil's summit is a structural feature of the Tree rather than an active participant in the eschatonic sequence.

 A return to Aion *without* passage through Theon is not centropic return — it is entropic collapse into Khaon's L₀ phase.
 The Norse cosmology contains the Theonic station (the Eagle) without activating it as the gateway of return, which is why Ragnarök resolves as recursion rather than revelation.